THE CREATION OF ANUBIS

 The 15 - 20 playtests I have done on Anubis have lead to many changes.
 Also, after analyzing the matches on FaceIt on a later state I have done many iterations to improve the gameplay experience.
 It was a long and difficult road to get to the map as it is today, but every change did something positive though.
 Even though the balance shifted between the sides and a lot of feedback was contradicting, it all was little steps to the present version.
 Halfway the development I decided to rework the entire map, get rid of the details and get back to simple geometry to work on the core layout of the map with the feedback I was given.
 It was a hard call, but a call you sometimes have to make as a Level Designer and I am glad I did it.
 For the bridge, it has been the most complicated part of the map, but my persistence and the help of the playtesters made it work at the end.
 If I have to take anything from this experience I would say it is good to be flexible, but be persistent and optimistic at the same time.

-Anubis has been added to the official CS:GO map rotation on 1 April 2020
+Anubis has been in the official CS:GO map rotation since 1 April 2020